About the BCICEI

 Demand for BCICEI funds is high, therefore priority will go to project applications that:

-Eligible BCICEI projects could receive support through contributions up to $150,000 in assisted project costs; project support levels will be determined based on demand for funds and the strength of applications.
-Categories of project development phases under BCICEI include:
+Eligible BCICEI projects could receive support through contributions up to $500,000 in assisted project costs; project support levels will be determined based on demand for funds, the strength of applications, and project development categories.